rssilva/Topography/README.md

 Topography
 ==========

-A little experiment using google maps API and  to measure the altitude around of a point
+A little experiment using google maps API and geolocation API to measure the altitude around of a point